hushino/videoJS-player-WP-Plugin/readme.txt

 The idea of this plugin for wordpress is to keep the videojs up to date, since the other plugins do not bother to update it.
-Current version of videojs library: v6.2.7
+Current version of videojs library and this plugin: v6.2.7

 === Videojs Player ===
 Contributors: Hushino